volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

 S24_LE- 32 bits LPCM mono (.wav) in rePhase
 FLOAT_LE- 32 bits floating point (.pcm)
 FLOAT64_LE- 64 bits IEEE-754 (.dbl) in rephase
-Wav Files are automatically converted in RAW format to be used
 ```

 Some screenshots